How to use Delta Nintendo emulator on iOS like a pro

 AirPlay to a TV

 One of the coolest Delta features is that the emulator lets you play games on your TV or Mac’s screen.
 By default, this uses your phone as the controller, but you can connect to a real one if you want to.
 I’d recommend a controller for this since physical buttons make keeping your eyes on the TV easier.
+You can even connect four controllers for local multiplayer action.

-To trigger this pull down your phone’s control centre and select screen mirroring.
+To trigger this, pull down your phone’s control centre and select screen mirroring.
 Its icon looks like two overlapping squares.
-Select the display you want to cast your screen to and then voila.
-When you play a game it will be on the big screen.
+Select the display you want to cast your screen to, and then voila.
+When you play a game, it will be on the big screen.

 If you’re playing DS games, you should be able to have the top screen on your TV and the touch screen on your phone, but right now, that feature seems doesn’t work for me when using a controller.
 That said, it does work with touch controls.
 You can see a setup running in this Threads post.